 What made you choose St. George’s University over Ross University?

 It was a very difficult decision but ultimately SGU recruited me much better than Ross did.
 Ross also accepted me very late, with only about three weeks before the decision deadline.
-Since St. George’s University accepted me earlier and flew me out to visit, my mind was already set on SGU before I heard back from Ross.
+Since St. George’s University accepted me earlier and flew me out to visit, my mind was already set on SGU before I heard back from the St. Kitts veterinary school.

 Do you remember any specifically challenging interview questions?